Git vs Working Directory – What Separate the 2 Repos?

-The working directory is a folder you create to store all your project’s files.
-In contrast, Git creates the Git directory in the working directory you instructed it to monitor.
+In contrast, a Git directory is a folder Git creates in the working directory you instructed it to monitor.

 Usage of a Git vs. Working Directory

 Git creates the Git directory inside a working repository.
-Hence, a Git directory lives inside a working repository.
+Therefore, a Git directory lives inside a working repository.

 Content of a Git vs. Working Directory

-In contrast, the Git directory contains only Tracked files.
+In contrast, the Git directory contains only tracked files.

-The gist of it all is that git directories and working directories are important folders that help manage a project’s files.
-Nonetheless, while a working directory can function without a Git directory, Git directories need working directories.
+Note that a working directory can function without a Git directory.
+However, Git directories need working directories.
 In other words, a Git directory lives and works inside a working repository.

 Use it to easily remember the Git commands you need for your projects.